ucacaxm/DeepLearning_Vision_SimpleExamples/README.md

 Install [Anaconda](https://www.anaconda.com/download/): take the one with python 3 and include the installation of  Visual Code which works on Linux, Mac, Windows !
-One installed, launch an Anaconda prompt and create your working env nammed 'p36' with Python 3.6 (you can choose another version).
+One installed, launch an Anaconda prompt and create your working env nammed 'p37' with Python 3.7 (you can choose another version).

-* conda create -n p36 python=3.6
+* conda create -n p37 python=3.7
-* activate p36
+* activate p37

+Install every packages with only 'conda install' or with 'pip install' but try to not mix both, specially for basic packages like numpy, matplotlib, etc.

 NumPy
 * conda install -c anaconda numpy